rinconraul/DS-User-Guide/user-guide/docs/usecases/haan/usecase.md

+/// html | header

 ## Taggit User Guide: Basic Image Browsing and Mapping

-**Using HazMapper and Taggit to browse thumbnails of large numbers of images and map their locations**
+Using HazMapper and Taggit to browse thumbnails of large numbers of images and map their locations

+///

-**Fred Haan – Calvin University Key Words: Taggit, HazMapper, image browsing**
+**Fred Haan – Calvin University **

+_Keywords: Taggit, HazMapper, image browsing_

 ### Resources